Skip to main content

 He is a recipient of the London Interdisciplinary Social Science Doctoral Training Partnership (LISS-DTP) studentship in Politics, Public Policy & Governance, funded by the Economic and Social Research Council (ESRC).
 He holds a BA in Political Studies from Queen Mary, University of London (2019 – 2022) and an MA in Human Rights Research (Law and Political Science) from the University of Manchester (2022-2023).

 Entering education later in life, Jesse spent most of his early years working in business management for large international companies before developing an interest in politics and deciding to enter education.
-Whilst completing his studies, Jesse has held several positions, such as parliamentary researcher for the UK Parliament, and data analyst for the Icelandic Constitutional Archives, as well as working on EU Horizon Project’s coding and analysing data relating to gender attitudes across political parties.
+Whilst completing his studies, Jesse has held several positions, such as parliamentary researcher for the UK Parliament, data analyst for the Icelandic Constitutional Archives, and contributing content to academic textbooks such as Politics UK, as well as working on EU Horizon Project’s coding and analysing data relating to gender attitudes across political parties.

 Research interests